Sandra Schmid

-Sandra Louise Schmid (born March 7, 1958, in Vancouver, British Columbia) is the first Chief Scientific Officer of the Chan-Zuckerberg Biohub.
-She is a Canadian cell biologist by training; prior to her move to CZI, she was Professor and Chair of the Cell Biology Department at the University of Texas Southwestern Medical Center.
+Sandra Louise Schmid (born March 7, 1958, in Vancouver, British Columbia) is the first Chief Scientific Officer of the Chan Zuckerberg Biohub.
+She is a Canadian cell biologist by training; prior to her move to CZ Biohub, she was Professor and Chair of the Cell Biology Department at the University of Texas Southwestern Medical Center.
 Throughout her academic career, she has authored over 105 publications on the molecular mechanism and regulation of clathrin-mediated endocytosis and the structure and function of the GTPase dynamin and mechanisms governing membrane fission.
 She was the first to identify dynamin's key role in endocytosis.
 She is a co-founder of the journal Traffic and has been the Editor-in-Chief of Molecular Biology of the Cell, and the President of the American Society for Cell Biology.

 Early life and education

 Schmid was born March 7, 1958, in Vancouver, British Columbia, Canada.
 She credits her father, a high school science teacher, and her unique schooling experience for her interest in science.
 In her early education, Schmid was enrolled in a gifted student program in which teachers rejected textbooks and students were challenged to think critically.

 Schmid graduated high school as the valedictorian of her class.
 She received a Bachelor of Science degree in cell biology from the University of British Columbia in 1980 and received an undergraduate medical research grant while there.
 She earned a Ph.D. in biochemistry from Stanford University in 1985 under the mentorship of James E. Rothman.
 In 2009, Schmid earned a Master of Science in Executive Leadership from the University of San Diego School of Business.